 I love reading people’s online comments or even news articles about how HR is easy, benefits are simple, pay is the simplest of all.
 And any trained monkey could do it.
 Most of the people writing those comments are flat out stupid, but even amongst people who should know better, the disrespect shown to those who do government HR is astounding.

 Some of it is well-earned.
 Much of government HR is about compliance with rules.
 So, like it or not, HR people are frequently seen as roadblocks, not truly “enabling” services.
-My brother worked in government HR for awhile, and at one point noted that the biggest challenge was moving from conversations with managers about “which form to fill out” to “what do you want to achieve”, from rules-based process discussions to strategic enabling assistance (my words, not his).
+My brother worked in government HR for a while, and at one point noted that the biggest challenge was moving from conversations with managers about “which form to fill out” to “what do you want to achieve”, from rules-based process discussions to strategic enabling assistance (my words, not his).
 That’s a push-pull environment of course.
 On the push side, managers just want to fill out the forms to get it done.
 On the pull side, many of the HR people started as administrative clerks and worked their way up.
 So most of them both seem like and act like administrative people.
 Not strategic advisors.
 That changes with levels, of course, but not as a percentage overall.

 So if something is wrong, it must be because the “clerks” in HR are idiots, right?

 Well, let’s look at the comparison with the private sector.
-The majority of organizations in the private sector have fewer than 100 employees, and if you go up to a 1000, you’re left with a small percentage that are above that threshold.
+The majority of organizations in the private sector have fewer than 100 employees, and if you go up to 1000, you’re left with a small percentage that is above that threshold.
 Not surprisingly, what works for 100 employees doesn’t scale well when you suddenly have 250,000 employees in one organization.

 The federal government has 250K employees, and over 70 different job classifications, not including executives.
 Those union contract changes come at different times and there are multiple unions for multiple departments.
 Each classification has multiple levels, usually at least six, and within each level, there are often five to eight “bands”.
 For those doing the math at home, that means approximately 70 classifications x average of 6 levels x average of 6 bands = 2520 rates of pay.
 For each possible employee.
 All based on how long they have worked for the department, when contracts were signed, what their previous level was, etc.

 Finally, you might say, “oh, okay, pay and benefits are more complicated but it’s all computerized”.
-Except on top of all of that, one thing that the private-sector doesn’t have is extensive rules on HR that rely not only on labour law but adds on layers and layers of legislation because government employees are paid from the taxes paid by citizens.
+Except on top of all of that, one thing that the private sector doesn’t have is extensive rules on HR that rely not only on labour law but adds on layers and layers of legislation because government employees are paid from the taxes paid by citizens.
 Aspects of merit, impartiality, ethics, etc., all have to be regulated and set for government employees, and defined, interpreted and implemented by HR.
 For everything from leave to initial hiring or termination for retirement.
 There are literally thousands of rules and regulations applying to government HR to respect Parliament’s will through legislation.

 And as ANYONE who has ever worked in HR knows, every case is unique.
 Almost NONE of them fit the same model as the system intended.
 The system expects you will be hired.
 You will get a promotion probably at some point.
 You might change jobs or even departments.
 You might take leave.
 All very orderly up until you retire or quit.

 But life doesn’t work like that.
-Take for example, a person who went on maternity leave.
+Take, for example, a person who went on maternity leave.
 Except it wasn’t maternity leave initially, even though it was coded that way, it was actually sick leave with pay up until date X, and then maternity leave kicked in, with EI coming online.
 But the forms were retroactively done.
 After a pay increase had been applied for a yearly increment, plus a new contract was signed.
 Oh, and they changed classifications just before they went on leave.
 But they were in an acting position just before that.
 Oh, and they had changed departments six months before, and the file wasn’t transferred yet to the new department — low priority, after all, they were still being paid.
 Oh, and they’re with a new union agreement now which has different provisions.
 Plus they seem to have gotten married in there and changed their name but haven’t submitted their paperwork showing the name change.
 So the new forms are all signed by Mary Smith, but the system shows her legal name as Mary Jones.
 And she’s at home on bed rest so we can’t ask her for paperwork, can we?

 Don’t get me started on all the other permutations and combinations in there.
 There are tons of people who have entered the public service with some pay and benefits background and thought they were well-prepared.
 And then saw the reality in the public service and went, “whoof”.